-Kierra Jenaé Johnson is an Oakland based artist and photographer originally from Decatur, GA.
-Her work addresses the everyday aspect of spirituality, beauty, friendships and familial relationships.
+Kierra Jenaé Johnson is an Oakland based artist from Decatur, GA.
+Her work addresses the everyday aspect of spirituality, beauty, memory, family and place.
 Her photo and video clients range from Google and Facebook to MakeDo, Fast Forward and Stanford Graduate School of Business.

 In 2017, her ongoing project Embrace was part of the Black Women over Breathing group exhibition co-curated by Danielle McCoy and Adrian Walker in Oakland, CA.

-Embrace, started in Ghana, explores African diaspora cultural traditions and how they are expressed though the body.
+Embrace, started in Ghana, explores African diaspora cultural traditions and how they are expressed through the body.
 A new branch of the project, Signify, emerged after Kierra's travels back home to the American South and West coast.

 Kierra presented her first solo exhibition, SIGNIFY, curated by Anyka Barber at Betti Ono Gallery in May 2018.